cosmos/sdk-tutorials/voter/index.md

 }
 ```

-The endpoint paths are defined by the username you used when bootstrapping the application with Starport, together with the module name.
+The endpoint paths are defined by the username that you used when bootstrapping the application with Starport, together with the module name.
+So, if your GitHub user name is `yoda`, then you can find:

+- The poll endpoint at <<http://localhost:1317/yoda/voter/voter/poll>
+- The API endpoint at `http://localhost:1317/yoda/voter/voter/vote`

 Looking into this data, you can see that the combination of `creator` and `pollID` is what you are looking for.

+## Limit to One Vote per User

 Each account should be allowed to have only 1 vote per pollID.

-## Limit to One Vote per User

 The logic for access to a certain transaction is in the `keeper` directory.
-For the votes transaction logic, open the `msg_server_vote.go` file at `x/voter/keeper/msg_server_vote.go`, and modify the `CreateVote` function.
+For the votes transaction logic, open the `msg_server_vote.go` file at `x/voter/keeper/msg_server_vote.go`, and modify the `CreateVote` function to check if the account has already voted and to return an error when a subsequent vote is cast.

 ```go
 func (k msgServer) CreateVote(goCtx context.Context, msg *types.MsgCreateVote) (*types.MsgCreateVoteResponse, error) {